 How to Get There

 Accessing the Dunes is easiest from Kotzebue.
 There are daily direct flights from Fairbanks and Anchorage to Kotzebue.
-From there an air taxi, such as Golden Eagle Outfitters or Arctic Backcountry Flying Service, who can deliver you right onto the dunes.
+From there an air taxi, such as Golden Eagle Outfitters, who can deliver you right onto the dunes.

 If you plan on rafting, those trips often begin from the small community of Bettles.
 Fly from Fairbanks to Bettles on Warblelows Air or Wright Air Service.
 From there schedule a ride with a local air taxi to take you to the popular put-in, Walker Lake.